-While "the infiltration of legitimate businesses was of great concern," id. at 593, Congress also "recognized that organized crime uses its primary sources of revenue and power-illegal gambling, loan sharking and illicit drug distribution-as a springboard into the sphere of legitimate enterprise," id. at 591.
-Congress sought to "strik[e] at the source of th[is] problem," id. at 593, by defining an enterprise to include a group of individuals "associated in fact" for the purpose of engaging in criminal activity. see Samuel А. Alito.
-Jr..
-Racketeering Made Simple[r], in The RICO Racket 1, 3-4 (G. McDowell ed.
+While "the infiltration of legitimate businesses was of great concern," id. at 593, Congress also "recognized that organized crime uses its primary sources of revenue and power-illegal gambling, loan and illicit drug distribution-as a springboard into the sphere of legitimate enterprise," id. at 591.
+Congress sought to "strik[e] at the source of th[is] problem," id. at 593, by defining an enterprise to include a group of individuals "associated in fact" for the purpose of engaging in see Samuel A. criminal activity, Racketeering Made Simple[r], in The RICO Racket 1, 3-4 (G. McDowell ed.
 1989) (explaining that RICO had "two aims: . . . to make it unlawful for individuals to function as members of organized criminal groups [and] . . . to stop organized crime's infiltration of legitimate business" (emphasis added)).